 - Argument.
 In this stage, the party makes submissions to the Court about the evidence and law.

-During the hearing, each party may also wish to call upon witnesses to be cross examined.
+During the hearing, each party may also wish to call upon witnesses to cross-examine.
 Generally, a witness provides an affidavit for evidence.
 In some cases, they may need to appear in court so that the opposing party can cross-examine them on their evidence.
-Even an Independent Children’s Lawyer may be involved to represent the interests of any child involved.
+Even an Independent Children’s Lawyer will represent the interests of any child involved.

-Many often wonder about the duration of a final hearing in family law.
-Generally, it varies from case to case and it can last for one day to several days.
+With all the cross-examinations, prosecutions, and tension that happens at a final hearing, many often wonder about the duration of this hearing.
+Generally, it varies from case to case and it can last from one day to several days.
 The duration depends entirely on the facts of the case.
 It depends on issues of the family law dispute, and also the complexity of the matter.

 For example, parenting issues that involve family or domestic violence may involve a lot of facts and evidence from various parties.